novakgroupoxford/2017_Hutter_et_al/README.md

 ODE files for mutually activating and mutually inhibiting network motifs

 ## ODE files
-The .ode files can be run using XPPAut to generate the phaseplanes of figure 1D,E.
+The .ode files can be run using XPPAut to generate the phaseplanes of figures 1D and 1E.